Ethiopia - ICRC Resumes Aid Convoys to Tigray After Six Months

-Addis Ababa — An International Committee of the Red Cross (ICRC) convoy carrying medical assistance, food and water treatment supplies arrived in the Tigray region on Saturday, 2nd April 2022, through Afar.
+Addis Ababa (ICRC) - An International Committee of the Red Cross (ICRC) convoy carrying medical assistance, food and water treatment supplies arrived in the Tigray region on Day, Date Month, through Afar.
 This is the first ICRC convoy reaching the region by road since September 2021.

 "Many people affected by the conflict in Tigray live in extremely challenging conditions, unable to access healthcare, sufficient food supplies, and basic goods and services," said Nicolas Von Arx, the head of the ICRC delegation in Ethiopia.
 "In addition, a lack of medication and medical equipment has placed enormous strain on the region's health-care system and medical staff."